alo..I am an adult survivor of child Abuse.

 I also educated myself on our current political, marketing and environmental issues that affect our food supply, natural resources, social structure and nutrition.
 These things have a profound effect on how manipulated we are as a society and how dependent we are on it for our education and survival.
 I discovered that damaged people are a thriving source of income that drives our economy.
 There are tons of resources and holistic avenues of healing that are unused, ignored and even suppressed due the fact that they cannot be bought and sold on Wall Street.

-My specialty is supporting women who are adult survivors of child abuse.
+My specialty is supporting women who are adult survivors of childhood trauma and abuse.

 Together, we uncover the forces that may be keeping you trapped in negative thought processes and causing self sabotage of your wellness goals and objectives.